htcondor/htcondor/docs/version-history/development-release-series-89.rst

 ..
 HTCondor version 8.9.3 released on Month Date, 2019.

+- HTCondor users and daemons can request security tokens used for authentication.
+  This allows the HTCondor pool administrator to simply approve / deny token requests instead of having to generate tokens and copy them between hosts.
+  The schedd and startd will automatically request tokens from any collector they cannot authenticate with; fixing authorization can be done by simply having the collector administrator approve the request.
+Strong security for new pools can be bootstrapped by installing an auto-approval rule for host-based security while the pool is being installed.  :ticket:`7006` :ticket:`7094` :ticket:`7080`

 - If you run a CCB server, please note that the default value for ``CCB_RECONNECT_FILE`` has changed.
 If your configuration does not set ``CCB_RECONNECT_FILE``, CCB will forget about existing connections